West Virginia Chemical Exposure Attorneys

 Our Charleston law firm conducts a detailed occupational exposure history and a full analysis of the chemicals with which you are likely to have come into contact in your home or other locations.
 This in-depth study helps to determine if a certain substance is linked to your disorder.
 If we discover a connection, we begin the process of filing a products liability claim against the manufacturer or a personal injury claim against the corporation that released the chemical into your environment.

-Consult our Charleston lawyers about connecting your illness to chemical exposure
+Consult our Charleston chemical exposure lawyers about connecting your illness to the source

 For more information about chemical exposure claims, call Calwell Luce diTrapano PLLC at 304-400-6558 or contact our law firm online to schedule an appointment.